 ARTICLE V: Dues, Fees and Assessments

 A. Dues and benefits for all members shall be determined by the Board annually, central accounting shall be done with all dues that are paid to the Society.

-B. Nonpayment of dues within thirty days of being notified after they become due and payable shall be considered as equivalent to a resignation from the Society unless an ethics complaint has been filed as specified in Article IV.
+B. Nonpayment of dues within 90 days of being notified after they become due and payable shall be considered as equivalent to a resignation from the Society unless an ethics complaint has been filed as specified in Article IV.